Alcohol and Ice-fishing

 Outdoorsguy

-42 thoughts on “Alcohol and Ice-fishing”
+42 Replies to “Alcohol and Ice-fishing”

 1. I’m going to pay for this … But for the life of me why does drinking have to be involved to have a good day fishing can we not leave it at home and have a drink at home after we come home